Socializing Your American Bully Puppy: Timeline and Tips from CapCity Bullys

 Deworming & Vaccination Records – Ensuring the puppy is protected from diseases.

-Genetic Testing – Screening for potential hereditary issues like hip dysplasia.
+Genetic Testing – Screening parents for potential hereditary issues like hip dysplasia.

 Proper Nutrition – Puppies should be fed a high-quality diet from birth.